-Giant pandas live in a few mountain ranges in central China, in Sichuan, Shaanxi, and Gansu provinces.
-They once lived in lowland areas, but farming, forest clearing, and other development now restrict giant pandas to the mountains.
+Giant pandas live in a few mountain ranges in south central China, in Sichuan, Shaanxi and Gansu provinces.
+They once lived in lowland areas, but farming, forest clearing and other development now restrict giant pandas to the mountains.

 Giant pandas live in broadleaf and coniferous forests with a dense understory of bamboo, at elevations between 5,000 and 10,000 feet.
 Torrential rains or dense mist throughout the year characterizes these forests, often shrouded in heavy clouds.

 Most of their communication is accomplished through scent marking throughout their habitat and territory.
-Giant pandas mark their territory by rubbing secretions from their anal glands onto tree trunks, rocks, or on the ground, usually along paths that they habitually tread.
-Scent marking alerts giant pandas in the vicinity to one another, and depending on who reads the mark, the scents may either separate giant pandas or help bring them together.
+Giant pandas mark their territory by rubbing secretions from their anal glands onto tree trunks, rocks or the ground, usually along paths that they habitually tread.
+Scent marking alerts giant pandas in the vicinity to one another.
+Depending on who reads the mark, the scents may either separate giant pandas or help bring them together.
 Outside of breeding season, a scent mark that is unfamiliar is usually enough to send a potential intruder ambling away.
 During breeding season, however, a female's scent mark advertises her sexual readiness and draws males to her.
 A female is more likely to accept a male whose scent she recognizes and has encountered before.

 Millions of Zoo visitors enjoy watching giant pandas eat.
 A panda usually eats while sitting upright, in a pose that resembles how humans sit on the floor.
 This posture leaves the front paws free to grasp bamboo stems with the help of a "pseudo thumb," formed by an elongated and enlarged wrist bone covered with a fleshy pad of skin.
 The panda also uses its powerful jaws and strong teeth to crush the tough, fibrous bamboo into bits.

-Giant pandas reach breeding maturity between four and eight years of age.
-They may be reproductive until about age 20.
+Giant pandas reach breeding maturity between 4 and 8 years of age.
+They may be reproductive into their 20s.
 Female pandas ovulate only once a year, in the spring.
-A short period of two to three days around ovulation is the only time she is able to conceive.
+A short period of two to three days around ovulation is the only time a giant panda is able to conceive.
 Calls and scents draw males and females to each other.

-Cubs do not open their eyes until they are six to eight weeks of age and are not mobile until three months.
-A cub may nurse for eight to nine months.
-A cub is nutritionally weaned at one year, but not socially weaned for up to two years.
+Cubs do not open their eyes until they are 6-8 weeks old and are not mobile until they are 3 months old.
+A cub may nurse for eight to nine months and is nutritionally weaned at 1 year old, but not socially weaned for up to two years.

 In the wild, giant pandas typically nap between feedings for two to four hours at a time, snoozing on their side, back, or belly, either sprawled or curled up.
 While a giant panda is resting, it continues to defecate.
 The number of droppings at a rest site can be used to gauge the relative amount of time a giant panda spent at that site.
 During a short rest of less than two hours, there are five to ten droppings.
 Eleven to 25 droppings often accompany rests lasting longer than two hours.
 Most rest periods are two to four hours in duration but may increase to six or more hours during the summer months.

-Scientists aren't sure how long giant pandas live in the wild, but they are sure it's shorter than lifespans in zoos.
+Scientists are not sure how long giant pandas live in the wild, but they are sure it is shorter than lifespans in zoos.
+They estimate that lifespan is about 15-20 years for wild pandas and about 30 years for those in human care.
 Chinese scientists have reported zoo pandas as old as 35.
 The Smithsonian National Zoo's Hsing-Hsing died at age 28 in 1999.